Phloem-AI/Phloem-core/CONTRIBUTING.md

 - add unaudited shortcuts around policy evaluation
 - claim compliance or certification guarantees in code or docs

 If you discover a vulnerability, please report it privately rather than opening a public issue.
+(Find email in footer at: phloem-ai.netlify.app)

 ## Style Guide